Updated

 For both groups of children, the only authorized child restraint systems (including convertible car seats) that may be used are those that meet applicable federal motor vehicle safety standards.3

-2. Penalties for violating Vehicle Code 27360 VC
+2. What are the penalties for violating Vehicle Code 27360 VC?

-A driver that does not follow the laws regarding child restraint systems will receive two penalties.
+Not following the laws regarding child restraint systems carries two penalties.
 These include:

 - A fine; and,